-Celebrating four decades of service in education, research and writing, Diane M. Falk is a leader in her field.
+Celebrating four decades of service in education, research and writing, Diane Falk is a leader in her field.
 She is the daughter of Constance Moorehead, a renowned actress.
-She followed in the footsteps of her late father Lee Falk, who was, in addition to being a theater writer, producer and director, a popular culture creator, writer and illustrator of two newspaper adventure stories, “Mandrake the Magician” and “The Phantom.”
+She followed in the footsteps of her late father, Lee Falk, who was, in addition to being a theater writer, producer and director, a popular culture creator, writer and illustrator of two newspaper adventure stories, “Mandrake the Magician” and “The Phantom.”
 Ms. Falk maintained her father’s legacy by contributing to several continuations of his stories, as well as his biography.
 She also attended her father’s alma mater, Columbia University, where she received a Bachelor of Arts in English and world literature, and an interdisciplinary Master of Library Science and Journalism.
-She also met her husband there.
+She also met her husband at Columbia.
 Additionally, she completed coursework as a liberal arts major in various subjects including astrophysics, French and Spanish languages, and social science.

 Civically, Ms. Falk has volunteered her expertise to organizations such as the Universal Peace Foundation, United to Serve America, the International Education and Service Unification Project, the Washington Times Foundation and the International Academy of Arts.
 As part of a project of United to Serve America, she served as a professor at the Washington Saturday College, an affiliate and community outreach project of Howard University.
-In addition, in 1992, Ms. Falk volunteered as one of 300 staff members to teach classes in the Ukraine for 3,000 students from the then-recently-dissolved Soviet Union, also known as the Commonwealth of Independent States.
-Through this program, Ms. Falk was able to connect with students through education because although they lacked material things, they were not lacking in enthusiasm or intelligence.
+In addition, in 1992, Ms. Falk volunteered as one of 300 staff members to teach English and philosophy classes in the Ukraine for 3,000 students from the then-recently-dissolved Soviet Union, also known as the Commonwealth of Independent States.
+Through this program, she was able to connect with students through education because although they lacked material things, they were not lacking in enthusiasm or intelligence.
 For her contributions and accomplishments to her field, she has been recognized by organizations such as the Universal Peace Federation, The Washington Times and the District of Columbia Library Association.